Iris Starn Workshops & Fellowship

 Courtney Pazin (Concord High School)

-Courtney Pazin grew up on the Northern California coast; She is a writer, poet, and educator.
+Courtney Pazin grew up on the Northern California coast.
+She is a writer, poet, and educator.
 She earned a BA in Modern Literary Studies from the University of California, Santa Cruz and an MA in Education from Notre Dame de Namur University.
-In May, she will confer a dual MFA in the genres of CNF and Poetry.
-She's been awarded the Iris Starn Fellowship 2023-2024, Saint Mary's College Teaching Fellowship, CGEP's Global Teacher Fellowship, and an Outstanding Thesis Award from NDNU.
+In May, she will receive a dual MFA in the genres of CNF and Poetry.
+She was awarded the Iris Starn Fellowship (2023-2024), Saint Mary's College Teaching Fellowship, CGEP's Global Teacher Fellowship, and an Outstanding Thesis Award from NDNU.
 Her prose and poetry are anchored in place—usually coastal—and study the relationship between bodies, love, and grief.
 Her work is featured in issue 28 of ZAUM, The New Overland Review, and the upcoming Black Bird Books anthology.

 Allie Silvas (Hayward High School)